All Episodes

 Sometimes the heat, the lights, and water are still working.

-James Burton, 41, an ex-con, self-described bando, or somebody lives in abandoned houses, says this what you call convenient.
+James Burton, 41, an ex-con, self-described bando, or somebody lives in abandoned houses.

-Many homeless see the foreclosure crisis as an opportunity to find low-cost housing with some privacy.
+Many homeless see the foreclosure crisis is an opportunity to find low-cost housing with some privacy.

 Brian Davis, director of the Northeast Ohio Coalition for the Homeless, said in the summary of the latest census of homeless sleeping outside in downtown Cleveland.

-This is a homeless spokesman saying this is low cost uh housing.
+This is a homeless spokesman saying this is low-cost housing.

-There's positive news in uh in if you just look for it in uh in virtually everything that uh that happens.
+There's positive news in, if you just look for it, in virtually everything that happens.

 Lots to do.